Sam Valcke

-Sam Valcke (born 16 December 1992) is a Belgian footballer who plays for Belgian club Sporting Hasselt on loan from Belisia Bilzen as an attacking midfielder.
+Sam Josip Valcke (born 16 December 1992) is a Belgian footballer who plays for Belgian Division 1 club Sporting Hasselt as an attacking midfielder.

 Club career

 Valcke joined Cercle Brugge in 2014 from Londerzeel SK.
 He made his Belgian Pro League debut at 26 July 2014 at the opening game of the 2013–14 season against Gent.

 In July 2023, Valcke agreed with his club Patro Eisden that he will be sent on a two-year loan to Belisia Bilzen in Belgian Division 2.
 The end of the loan will coincide with the expiration of his contract with Patro Eisden.